youngeunkwon0405/RL/docs/design-docs/logger.md

 ## GPU Metric Logging

 NeMo RL monitors GPU memory and utilization through [system metrics](https://docs.ray.io/en/latest/ray-observability/reference/system-metrics.html#system-metrics) exposed by Ray nodes.
-While Ray makes these metrics available for tools like Prometheus, NeMo RL directly polls GPU memory and utilization data and logs them to TensorBoard, WandB, and/or MLflow.
+While Ray makes these metrics available for tools like Prometheus, NeMo RL directly polls GPU memory and utilization data and logs them to TensorBoard, WandB, MLflow and/or SwanLab.

 This approach allows us to offer the same GPU metric tracking on all loggers and simplifies the implementation greatly.